Fresh eggs is one of the reasons why people raise backyard chickens.

 But again, it’s your choice…

-…if you’re too paranoid, you can wash the egg and then store it on the fridge.
+…if you’re too paranoid, you can wash the eggs and then store the clean eggs in the fridge.

 Anyway, if you wash them (because it’s too dirty or there’s a poop stain or something), make sure you don’t shift the temperature drastically — from cold to hot, or the otherwise — to prevent cracking.